stephenprater/jj/docs/working-copy.md

 directory together is called a "workspace".
 Each workspace can have a different commit checked out.

+When using a Git-colocated repo, pass `--git-worktree` to `jj workspace add` to create a linked Git worktree alongside the new workspace so Git commands work inside it.

 Having multiple workspaces can be useful for running long-running tests in a one while you continue developing in another, for example.
 If needed, `jj workspace root --name <workspace>` prints the root path of the specified